247 Solitaire title image

 How to set up a Solitaire game

-A single deck of 52 standard playing cards is all you need to set up this variation of the game.
+A single deck of 52 standard playing cards is all you need for setting up Solitaire.
 Set aside the rule card or any additional cards—you won't need those.

 If you're playing Solitaire with a real deck, consider setting up the game requires time, patience, and table space.
 Some folks may be unable to accommodate that, which is why Solitaire is so popularly played digitally!